zynga/jsbindings/README.md

 - No JS debugger.
 Remote debugging capabilities will be added once SpiderMonkey 15 is released.
 - No JS profiler.
-- Native object controls the life of JS object
+- Native objects control the life of JS objects
 	- It means that native objects might get released while their JS counterpart is still live
 	- This logic is flawed since a JS object might point to an already released native object under certain situations.
 	- The solution is that the JS objects should control the life of the native object.
 Fix in progress
+- Callbacks don't support return values.
+Limited support for arguments